ptrayn/Coding-Assignment-1-Traynor/README.md

 # Coding-Assignment-1-Traynor
+Patrick Traynor Coding Assignment #1
+10/9/2023

+Daily Aggregate Stock Market Dat

-Polygon free API link
+Polygon free API link:
 https://polygon.io/docs/stocks/getting-started
-Base API endpoint
+Base API endpoint:
 https://api.polygon.io/v2/aggs/ticker/

-Data Collection code description
+Data Collection code markdown description:
 1. Import libraries and modules: csv, time, json, datetime, requests.
 2. Specify which of the stock ticers you want include in the ticker_symbols list.
 These are the companies you want to retrieve data from, at least 200 as instructed.
 3. Set parameters for the configuration